padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-And write the fields into the migration file:
+And write the fields into the migration:

 ```ruby